Aklilu-Mandefro/Cookies-consent-in-Laravel/CONTRIBUTING.md

 ## Code of Conduct

-### Our Pledge
+### My Pledge

-In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.
+In the interest of fostering an open and welcoming environment, I as contributor and maintainer pledge to making participation in my project and my community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

-### Our Standards
+### my Standards

 Examples of behavior that contributes to creating a positive environment
 include: